Reading time: 4 min.

 As you can see, the hairline in the second illustration is receding back toward the vertex, with temple hair loss present.

-Norwood 2 isn’t always considered to be balding, although many trichologists do consider this to be the earliest stage of hair loss.
+Norwood 2 isn’t always considered to be balding, although many trichologists do consider this to be the earliest stage of male pattern hair loss.

 Norwood 1 doesn’t usually call for any hair restoration or treatments as it is unlikely that there is any hair loss.
-If you are experiencing shedding or thinning around the temples or hairline you should consult a doctor before trying any treatments.
+If you are experiencing shedding or hair thinning around the temples or hairline you should consult a doctor or hair loss specialist before trying any treatments.

-Any hair loss or thinning across the scalp is unlikely to be due to androgenetic alopecia (pattern baldness).
-It could be a sign of diffuse thinning or telogen effluvium, a temporary stress-based hair loss condition.
+Any hair loss or thinning across the scalp is unlikely due to androgenetic alopecia (male pattern baldness).
+It could signify diffuse thinning, a temporary stress-based hair loss condition.

 At this early stage, you may benefit from alternative hair loss treatments which promote blood flow to the scalp.